luisparravicini/tosktry/README.md

 Tosktry is a minimalist clone of Tetris with pygame.

-No highscores / menu / next piece / nothing else, just the game.
+No highscores / menu (only the game over menu to restart or quit) / next piece / nothing else, just the game.

 Runs with `tosktry.py`.
 Keys: